securitytxt/security-txt/draft-foudil-securitytxt.md

 Regional Internet Registries (RIRs) and domain registries for owners of IP addresses, autonomous system numbers (ASNs) and domain names.
-However, none of these address the issue of how security researchers can locate disclosure policies and contact information for companies in order to responsibly disclose security issues.
+However, none of these address the issue of how security researchers can locate disclosure policies and contact information for organizations in order to report security issues.

-In this document, we define a richer, machine-parsable and more extensible way for companies to communicate information about their security disclosure policies, which is not limited to email and also allows for additional features such as encryption.
-This format is designed to help assist with the security disclosure process by making it easier for companies to designate the preferred steps for researchers to take when trying to reach out to them with security issues.
+In this document, we define a richer, machine-parsable and more extensible way for organizations to communicate information about their security disclosure policies, which is not limited to email and also allows for additional features such as encryption.
+This format is designed to help assist with the security disclosure process by making it easier for organizations to designate the preferred steps for researchers to take when trying to reach out to them with security issues.

 ## Terminology